OSGeo/grass-website/content/about/brand.md

 layout: "brand"
 ---

-Welcome to the GRASS branding guide!
-Here you can learn about how to use GRASS logos and colors.
+Whether you are contributing to GRASS or creating materials which involve GRASS, help the project by keeping these branding guidelines.

 ## Logos